msgflo/msgflo/README.md

 ### Coordinator-Participant communications

+Most of the communications between the coordinator and the participants happens via the regular [FBP protocol](http://noflojs.org/documentation/protocol/).
+Here are listed some additional messages that are used for the MsgFlo environment.

 #### Heartbeat

 Since communications via a message queue are by nature asynchronous, it is often necessary for the coordinator to know when participants are or are not available.
 For this, coordinator may periodically send a `ping` message to the worker.
 The ping message contains: